Bad, bad data. No donut for you.

 1. Have backups and

-Most organizations suffer from bad data when they are hit by a data outage.
+Most organizations suffer from poor data quality when they are hit by a data outage.
 With cloud storage and hosting becoming increasingly cheap these days, it’s an excellent solution for organizations who don’t want the hassle of investing in IT infrastructure on their own.
 But whatever you do, ensure that you run periodic backups of your databases and have mirrors you can switch to when needed